toulik-maitra/toulik-maitra.github.io/_teaching/3-2024-winter-teaching-1.md

 ---
 title: "CHE 002B: General Chemistry"
 collection: teaching
-type: "Undergraduate course"
+type: "Freshman/Sophomore level course"
 permalink: /teaching/3-2024-winter-teaching-1
 venue: "Department of Chemistry, University of California Davis"
 date: 2024-01-01
 location: "Davis, USA"
 ---

-I found the experience of teaching Chemistry concepts to be highly rewarding, as it allowed me to present the material in an engaging and entertaining manner, helping students develop a visual comprehension of the underlying equations.
-Furthermore, I enjoyed imparting research concepts to the students, equipping them with knowledge that they could utilize in their future endeavors.
-It was immensely gratifying to witness students applying theoretical concepts to practical experiments, all while maintaining a positive and enjoyable learning environment characterized by smiles and a spirit of fun.
+**Personal Learning**: This course has allowed me to present the material engagingly and entertainingly, helping students develop a visual comprehension of the underlying equations, which helped me in preparing for my Qualifying Exams.

 ## Course Overview

-General Chemistry is an undergraduate course offered by the Department of Chemistry at the University of California, Davis.
+General Chemistry is a Freshman/Sophmore level undergraduate course offered by the Department of Chemistry at the University of California, Davis.

 ### Teaching Experience